 - 225 grams long grain rice [rinsed under fresh running water and then drained]

 - 1 bay leaf

-- Simmer for 5 minutes.Pop a lid over the pan and turn the heat to low.
+- Bring to the boil, add a lid over the pan, and turn the heat to low.
 Cook for 10 minutes.

 - Give the rice a good stir and fluff up with a fork.
 Remove the bay leaf and thyme sprig.

 - Check the seasoning and add extra salt and pepper to taste.